 Some parts of the trip were pretty rough, especially in Honduras.
 I’m a backpacker, I can take it.
 But I wouldn’t mind showering in my own shower, which I know for a fact has hot water and proper water pressure.
 Our kitchen doesn’t come with cockroaches and I’m looking forward to cooking again, to making a meal to my taste.
-To sleeping in my bed, with clean sheet and comfy pillow.
+To sleeping in my bed, with clean sheets and comfy pillow.

 Coming home last year was psychologically harder because we were geographically far.
 This time, we are flying out of Cancún and the flight will be short—four or five hour-long, at most.
-We won’t even be jetlagged.
+We won’t even be jet-lagged.

 We’ve been gone for seven weeks and it has been a good trip.
 As much as I like Mexico and Central America, I like this part of the world as a tourist and I can’t see myself settling anywhere there.

-For the first few years, when Feng and I were traveling, we were shouting a big “fuck you” to the world.
+For the first few years, when Feng and I were travelling, we were shouting a big “fuck you” to the world.
 We had little money saved and it was gone to the last cent by the end of the trip.
 We didn’t care about going home because we didn’t have one.
 Life at home didn’t matter.
 We came back because we were broke or about to be and because we had to work and save money to travel again.
-We thought in terms of weeks, months left before going traveling.
+We thought in terms of weeks, months left before going travelling.
 We lived out of our respective backpacks.
 Our friends were people we met one night and had a quick drink with before parting ways in the morning.

 Unfortunately, this kind of life gets old after a while.
 Early 2004, I couldn’t take it anymore.
-I was tired to go back to France at the end of each trip and I was tired of traveling, of sleeping in hotel rooms.
+I was tired to go back to France at the end of each trip and I was tired of travelling, of sleeping in hotel rooms.